Devin Mesoraco

 Mesoraco fields a bunt in St. Louis in 2017.

-Devin Douglas Mesoraco (born June 19, 1988) is an American baseball coach and former professional baseball catcher, who is the current catching coach for the Pittsburgh Panthers.
+Devin Douglas Mesoraco (born June 19, 1988) is an American baseball coach and former professional baseball catcher, who is the current general manager and director of player development for the Pittsburgh Panthers.
 He has played in Major League Baseball (MLB) for the Cincinnati Reds and New York Mets.
 Mesoraco was an MLB All-Star in 2014, but saw his career derailed due to multiple injuries.

 Early life

 Mesoraco was born on June 19, 1988, in Punxsutawney, Pennsylvania, the son of Laura and Doug Mesoraco.

 Mesoraco attended Punxsutawney Area High School in Punxsutawney, Pennsylvania, where he was a catcher for the Chucks baseball team.
 He set school records in walks, runs, hits, doubles, home runs, and stolen bases.
 Before his senior year, he committed to play college baseball at the University of Virginia.
 He was named the 2007 Pennsylvania Gatorade Player of the Year.
 In that same year, he helped the Chucks win the PIAA Class AAA State Championship played at Peoples Natural Gas Field, home of the Altoona Curve.